WhiskyTangoFawks/LunarFalloutPlus/README.md

         * turn ON savegame -> timed save
     - Sim Settlements 2 (optional)
         * Gameplay -> Resource Complexity to Scrap Categories (this will set SS2 to use a simplified scrap system of 4 scrap types, instead of requiring specific components, but instead of using items in your workbench, you will need to donate material at the city planner desk for your citizens to use them)
+        * Gameplay -> Disease -> Settler disease off (this disables the optional settler disease mechanic, which is mostly just an annoying, extra level of management).
+    - Holotime (optional)
+        * Turn status off, exit MCM, re-enter MCM, and turn status on
+        * Show time -> off
+        * Show timebar -> on
     - Immersive HUD
         * I personally don't use it, but have included it in the list for people who want it.